EnergyModelsX/EnergyModelsGeography.jl/docs/src/area_mode/corridor.md

 # [Transmission corridors](@id area_mode-trans_corr)

 The concept of transmission corridors is used to provide a common umbrella for individual transmission options between areas.
-The do not have any direct application within the mathematical description, but simplify the overall framework structure.
+They do not have any direct application within the mathematical description, but simplify the overall framework structure.

 ## [Introduced type and its fields](@id area_mode-trans_corr-fields)